tommasomoretti/nameless-analytics/README.md

   - the user cookie contains the client_id.
   - the session cookie contains the client_id, the session_id and the page_id of the last event.
 The actual session_id is the cookie value without the page_id.
 </details>

-### User ID

-The user ID is a unique identifier for a user, set at session level.
-It can be a random alphanumeric string or a number.

 ### Bot Detection and User-Agent filtering